maleadt/tado-charts/README.md

 $ pip install -r tado-charts/requirements.txt
 ```

-Note that you need to activate the virtual environment every time you want to use it,
+Note that you need to activate the virtual environment every time you want to use it, or
-or explicitely use one of the `python` binaries in the `bin` subfolder.
+explicitly use one of the `python` binaries in the `bin` subfolder.

 ## Usage